 Rosemary Mustard Grilled Chicken or Zucchini

-This Rosemary Mustard Grilled Chicken is one of my long-time favorite grilled chicken recipes, and everyone in my huge extended family loves this recipe.
+Rosemary Mustard Grilled Chicken is one of my long-time favorite grilled chicken recipes, and everyone in my huge extended family loves this recipe.
 And this healthy grilled chicken is low-carb, Keto, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

-would win, hands down.
-I’ve made this for family parties, wedding showers, baby showers, dinners with friends, and even just for dinners for myself.
-No doubt about it, this is my signature grilled chicken recipe, and lots of the cooks in my huge extended family make it often too.
+I’ve made this chicken that’s marinated in lemon, olive oil, mustard, garlic, and chopped fresh rosemary for family parties, wedding showers, baby showers, dinners with friends, and even just for dinners for myself.
+No doubt about it, this is my signature grilled chicken recipe, and lots of the cooks in my huge extended family make it regularly as well.